 15 Reasons Why Jordan Should Be Your Next Destination!

 A childhood friend Mitali recently asked me for suggestions for a foreign destination for her brother’s honeymoon.
 I got usual suspects when I asked her which destinations have already been zeroed in on.
 I suggested to her that for the same budget you will get more value and variety in Jordan.
 She asked me details and here they are, for her and for other discerning honeymooners or any travelers in fact and while you are at it, do also read the packing list for Jordan .
+Jordan is a small country.
+5 to 7 days are enough to see the best of Jordan.
+If you have less time at hand then you can follow this tailor made 5 day itinerary of Jordan.
 Hope you have as much fun as I did on my maiden trip to Jordan!

 1 – VIBRANT CITY LIFE